Kosteron/Conky/README.md

 ## Features
 Actually the gadgets can do :

-- Show and Monitor computer metric like fan speed, processor use etc... (
+- Show and Monitor computer metric like fan speed, processor use etc...
+(Use the awesome conky theme Mainte)
-- Show local weather
+- Show local weather (Use the awesome http://wttr.in/ to show the local weather)
-- Show a little calendar
+- Show a little calendar (based on **cal**)

 ## Installation